Office: 1009 Clemens Hall

 Telephone: (716) 645-0825

 Cynthia Wu specializes in Asian American and critical ethnic studies, U.S. literatures after 1865, disability studies, and queer of color analysis.
 She is the author of Chang and Eng Reconnected: The Original Siamese Twins in American Culture (Temple University Press, 2012).
-Currently, she is at work on two projects—one that examines military service among Asian Americans and the other on intraracial same-sex desire in Asian American literature.
+Currently, she is at work on two projects—one that examines intraracial same-sex desire in Asian American literature and the other on military service among Asian Americans.
 Excerpts from these manuscripts have appeared in Amerasia Journal, Meridians, and Signs.

 In addition to her scholarly work, Wu has written for The Chronicle of Higher Education, Inside Higher Ed, and The Los Angeles Review of Books.
 She has held leadership positions in the Association for Asian American Studies, the Modern Language Association, and the Society for Disability Studies.
 She has served on the editorial boards of Disability Studies Quarterly, the Journal of Asian American Studies, and Text and Performance Quarterly.
 She is a past recipient of the Milton Plesur Excellence in Teaching Award at the University at Buffalo, and she credits her students with keeping her desire for learning strong.